 Refugee children age 6-12 receive free weekly music education with our musicians at locations across the GTA.

 Due to the pandemic, all activities have been moved online.
 Visit the Nai Choir website for current and upcoming programs.

 For more information, please contact:

-Bryna Berezowska, Nai Choir Manager, email: email@example.com for performance requests, partnership, volunteering, donation and media contact.
+Bryna Berezowska, Nai Choir Manager.
+Email email@example.com or call 647-551-0375 for programming, performance requests, partnership, volunteering, donation and media contact.

 “I witnessed firsthand how music can soothe much of the stress we experienced during the war.
 My career as a professional musician was interrupted by the war and I did not play my beloved violin for a long time worrying that snipers would shoot me if they heard the sound the instrument, or noticed me standing in my room, but my passion for music never diminished.
 Having lived through fears and horror, I treasure the peaceful life I have now and want to give back by helping refugee children here.
 I firmly believe the art-based model that Nai utilizes is the most effective way to help these children integrate.
 I hope the best for this choir and for all the Nai children.
 Programs like Nai are vital to our children’s future.
 Please help Nai to grow.”

 “I cannot say enough great things about the Nai choir!
 They are providing opportunities and support to our children.
 Most importantly, Nai gives us hope for a better tomorrow after all the bad things that happened to us back home.
 This is such an awesome place.
 Thank you Fei, Nadeen and everyone else involved in the Nai choir for everything you did to make this choir happen.”